Culture of Cambodia: Religion

 Cambodia is predominantly Buddhist with 80% of the population being Theravada Buddhist, 1% Christian and the majority of the remaining population follow Islam, atheism, or animism.

 Buddhism has existed in Cambodia since at least the 5th century CE.
 Theravada Buddhism has been the Cambodian state religion since the 13th century CE (excepting the Khmer Rouge period), and is currently estimated to be the faith of 90% of the population.
 A smaller number of Cambodians, mostly of Vietnamese and Chinese descent, practice Mahayana Buddhism.
 The main orders of Buddhism practiced in Cambodia are Dhammayuttika Nikaya and Maha Nikaya.

-Islam is the religion of a majority of the Cham (also called Khmer Islam) and Malay minorities in Cambodia.
+Islam is the religion of a majority of the Cham and Malay ethnic minorities (both also known under the umbrella term "Khmer Islam") in Cambodia.
 According to Po Dharma, there were 150,000 to 200,000 Muslims in Cambodia as late as 1975.
 Persecution under the Khmer Rouge eroded their numbers, however, and by the late 1980s they probably had not regained their former strength.
 All of the Cham Muslims are Sunnis of the Shafi'i school.
 Po Dharma divides the Muslim Cham in Cambodia into a traditionalist branch and an orthodox branch.

 Christianity was introduced into Cambodia by Roman Catholic missionaries in 1660.
-It made little headway at first, particularly among Buddhists.
+It made little headway at first, particularly among Khmer Buddhists.
 In 1972 there were probably about 20,000 Christians in Cambodia, most of whom were Roman Catholics.
 According to Vatican statistics, in 1953, members of the Roman Catholic Church in Cambodia numbered 120,000, making it at that time the second largest religion in the country.